Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Introduction and statements of main results

-\begin{cor} Let the circle act on a 4-dimensional compact almost complex manifold $M$ with a non-empty fixed point set.
-Then there are at least 3 fixed points.
-If in addition the fixed point set is discrete, then $\mathrm{Todd}(M)>0$ and there are at least $2 \cdot \mathrm{Todd}(M)+1$ fixed points.
-Moreover, for any positive integers $N_0$ and $N_1$, there exists a 4-dimensional compact connected almost complex manifold $M$ with Todd genus $N_0$, equipped with a circle action having precisely $2N_0+N_1$ fixed points, $N_0$ fixed points of index 0, $N_1$ fixed points of index 1, and $N_0$ fixed points of index 2. \end{cor}
+\begin{theo} Let the circle act effectively on a 4-dimensional compact almost complex manifold $M$ with a discrete fixed point set.
+Then there exists another 4-dimensional compact, connected almost complex manifold $M'$ equipped with a $\mathbb{T}^2$-action, such that the action of the first $S^1$-factor of $\mathbb{T}^2$ on $M'$ has the same weights at the fixed points as $M$. \end{theo}